Reverend Dwight Welch is our campus minister. Rev. Welch grew up in Miles City and is fulfilling his passion of serving in campus ministry in Montana.

 She has been a member of First Presbyterian for the 35 years she has lived in Billings.
 Her volunteering runs the gamut from baking cakes for our carnival to scheduling speakers for a Sunday School class.

 Carol was invited to be on the UCM board as the MSU-B campus representative in 2000 and has stayed on the board since retiring.
 Throughout her career as an educator (teaching at St. Charles Mission Middle School, mentoring students, teaching education classes and finally as Academic Coordinator for Upward Bound) she had a commitment to all aspects of student well being including their spiritual lives.
 She represents Grace United Methodist Church.
-Carol and her husband have a blended family with most members living in other states.
-They are priority when it comes to traveling.

 The Rev. Canon Gary Waddingham is a Billings native and the retired Rector of St. Luke’s Episcopal Church.
 He previously served in Wyoming and on the Cathedral staff in Atlanta, Georgia.
 He is the Bishop’s Canon for the eastern third of the Episcopal diocese of Montana, Diocesan Historian, President of Examining Chaplains, Deacon’s School teacher and treasurer of the Bishop Fox Co.
 He has five grown sons and sixteen grand children with the seventeenth due in December.
 Gary is an avid fisherman, a police chaplain, and a collector of ancient coins and seals.
 More bookshelves are the most useful gifts from his children.